-There's a lot more detail, but all this backstory is likely to be the underpinning for the story in SNAKE EYES as well.
+While things are different for the new movie, all this backstory is clearly the underpinning for the story in SNAKE EYES.

 The Snake Eyes Cast

-Henry Golding stars as the man — real name unknown — behind the mask.
+Henry Golding stars as the man behind the mask.
 Andrew Koji plays the ninja Storm Shadow, while Indonesian action master Iko Uwais appears as their shared sensei, Hard Master.
-Having Uwais in the movie is reason enough to be excited for SNAKE EYES.
+Having Uwais in the movie is reason enough to be excited about SNAKE EYES.
 (Uwais also starred in THE RAID and its sequel, and appeared in MILE 22 and — all too briefly — STAR WARS: THE FORCE AWAKENS.)

-Meanwhile, Úrsula Corberó (seen above in "Money Heist") plays the Cobra officer Baroness, and Samara Weaving (READY OR NOT) appears as the G.I.
+Meanwhile, Úrsula Corberó ("Money Heist") plays the Cobra officer Baroness, and Samara Weaving (READY OR NOT) appears as the G.I.
 Joe character Scarlett.